The Ultimate Guide to Visiting Puerto Rico with Kids

 Even picky eaters will find something to love!
 Some kid-friendly dishes include:

-Mofongo – Mashed plantains often served with mild meats.
+Mofongo – Mashed plantains are often served with meats.

 Empanadillas – Flaky, stuffed pastries with chicken, cheese, or beef.